 Ex: If your band measurement is a 42 and your bust measurement is 45 inches, there’s a difference of 3 inches.
 That 3-inch difference determines your cup size is a C.

-Use this chart to determine your cup size.
-Keep in mind that every bra manufacturer has their own unique size charts and not every brand uses this method to size their bras, however this is generally accepted as the industry standard.
+Check out this chart to determine your cup size.
+Keep in mind, every bra manufacturer has its own unique size charts and not every brand uses this method to size their bras, but, this is generally accepted as the industry standard.

-Just like how some pairs of jeans can fit differently—even pairs in the same size from the same brand!—bras too are unique.
+Just like how some pairs of jeans can fit differently—even pairs in the same size from the same brand—bras too are unique.
 Trying on is crucial!
 If you aren’t comfortable in the size that you’ve calculated, try on some bras in sister sizes.
-Your sister size is another bra size that is close to your size that you have measured.
+Your sister size is another bra size that is close to the size you measured.